-220 courses

-used the purchased equipment
+260 courses used the purchased equipment

-Sixty-nine projects reported acquiring instrumentation, equipment, or tools to give students hands-on experience with instruments used in the field.
-Ten projects reported acquiring instruments to allow students to perform technical tasks in a simulated environment, and eleven projects noted other reasons, such as enabling students with disabilities to perform certain technical tasks and enhancing virtual instruction.
+Sixty-eight projects reported acquiring instrumentation, equipment, or tools to give students hands-on experience with instruments used in the field.
+Nine projects reported acquiring instruments to allow students to perform technical tasks in a simulated environment, and 10 projects noted other reasons, such as fostering collaborative work, students' applied research experiments, hands-on experience with industry-standard equipment, enabling students with disabilities to perform certain technical tasks, and enhancing virtual instruction.